ToriiX/torirobinson.github.io/README.md

 .
-.
 ## Work Experience

 #### Tech and DNA support @ MyHeritage, TLV, Israel, 2022- 2023
 Supporting customers with queries, DNA-testing and results, and use of the company’s genealogy platforms (web, desktop software, mobile app).
 Troubleshooting and attention to detail.
 Communication in English and Scandinavian languages over email and phone.

-#### Business assistant and marked consultant @ Lion Healthcare Europe AS, Norway, 2019-2021
+#### Business assistant and market consultant @ Lion Healthcare Europe AS, Norway, 2019-2021
 Market research, promotion and sales of healthcare products.
 Assisting in meetings, mail correspondence, building and maintaining client relations.